-The analysis was conducted according to the grounded theory (Strauss and Corbin, 1998) because the method "stresses the importance of 'discovering' theory during the course of research" (Corbetta, 2003: 246), allowing new and original issues to emerge, along with those already identified in the literature.
-A three-step coding process (Appendix 2) was adopted for the analysis of the interview and document data.
+The analysis was conducted according to the grounded theory (Corbin and Strauss 2015 because the method "stresses the importance of 'discovering' theory during the course of research" (Corbetta, 2003: 246), allowing new and original issues to emerge, along with those already identified in the literature.
+A three-step coding process (online Appendix 2) was adopted for the analysis of the interview and document data.
 The transcribed documentation was read to identify any original terms and phenomena contained in the empirical material.
-The data was then grouped according to first-order concepts.
+The data were then grouped according to the first-order concepts.
 During the second phase, interconnected categories were grouped at a higher level of abstraction and second-order themes were identified through the relationships among first-order concepts.
 Several main aggregate theoretical dimensions were located, providing the basis for the discussion of the findings.

-The parliamentary debates considered were three plenary sessions of the Chamber of Deputies (CoD) [Italian national parliamentary Lower House] (Camera dei Deputati 2012a; 2012b; 2012c), 13 meetings of the Welfare Commission of the CoD, 29 meetings of other Commissions of the CoD, three plenary sessions of the Senate or Upper House (Senato 2012a; 2012b; 2012c), five meetings of the Senate's Health Commission and 10 meetings of other Senate Commissions.
-The analysis of secondary sources led to the identification of a series of frames compatible with those noted in the literature (Euchner et al. 2013): the morality, health and social, security and public order, and economic and fiscal frames (see

-Section 5).
-However, the grounded approach also revealed two further dimensions that have to date not been acknowledged in the literature.
+The parliamentary debates considered were three plenary sessions of the Chamber of Deputies (CoD) (Italian national parliamentary Lower House) (Chamber of Deputies 2012a, 2012b, 2012c), 13 meetings of the Welfare Commission of the CoD, 29 meetings of other Commissions of the CoD, 3 plenary sessions of the Senate or Upper House (Senata 2012a, 2012b, 2012c), 5 meetings of the Senate's Health Commission and 10 meetings of other Senate Commissions.
+The analysis of secondary sources led to the identification of a series of frames compatible with those noted in the literature (Euchner et al. 2013): the morality, health and social, security and public order, and economic and fiscal frames (see "Framing gambling in Italy").
+However, the grounded approach also revealed two further dimensions that have, to date, not been acknowledged in the literature.
 We labelled these new aggregate theoretical dimensions the institutional frame and the citizens' frame.
 Both will be discussed below.

-3. Gambling COSs in Italy
+Gambling COSs in Italy

 In our introduction, we presented COSs as both issue and country specific.
 However, little distinction has been noted after the seminal work of Knill between COSs pertaining to different issues within the same State.
-This Section looks at the degree to which COSs may favour the formulation of restrictive gambling policies both at the national and local level, given that they are a necessary condition for the identification of manifest and latent morality policies.
-We shall first introduce the Italian-specific COSs in our study, moving to the issue-specific COSs at a later point, concluding with an attempt to isolate local COSs.
+This section looks at the degree to which COSs may favour the formulation of restrictive gambling policies